rbobby888/wi20-CSE141L-threads-starter/README.md

 Then change OMP_NUM_THREADS to 2 in config.env

 Modify the code to add multithreading to the `nn` loop and run it again.
-You can do this by adding `#pragma omp prallel for` on the line before the `nn` for loop.
+You can do this by adding `#pragma omp parallel for` on the line before the `nn` for loop.
 When your code finishes running, you will notice that you failed multiple regression tests.
 This is because by parallelizing the `nn` loop, multiple threads attempt to write to the same location in `grads_out`.

 We will fix this in two stages: